culanomeara/lets-talk-about-lego/README.md

 - __Teens section__

   - The Teens section will allow the user to find out about the 3 sets that I found memorable during my teenage years.
-  - The idea of this is to bmove the use through this period and see how my interests(and possibly theirs) changes over time.
+  - The idea of this is to move the use through this period and see how my interests(and possibly theirs) changes over time.

 ![Teens Section](assets/images/teens.png)